 Sales tax cannot be collected for purchases shipping outside of the USA.
 Your country will have their own VAT taxes for imports.

 While we cannot afford to avoid charging sales tax, we can offer some relief for those who have a sales tax higher than Pennsylvania.
 Any states we must collect from will pay only 6% tax, and no more.
 I want to also make clear that if your state charges less than 6%, you will pay sales tax on the lower rate.
 For example, if a state only charges 3%, you will only pay this rate.

 FA Sucks Now!
 Guess It's Time to Visit [STORE X] Because They Don't Charge Sales Tax in My State.

 Depending on your state's own laws for economic Nexus, the Wayfair vs South Dakota Supreme court decision can and likely will affect all video game and arcade parts retailers.
-While some states like California have recently changed their requirements, economic nexus - especially based on based transaction requirements - are very low in many states.
+While some states like California have recently changed their requirements, economic nexus qualifications - especially based on transaction quantity - are very low in many states.
 We were surprised at how many states we have already crossed into economic nexus over the past year.
 Two hundred transactions in a year per state is rather small due to the number of small value transactions that are made on our website.
 The state does not distinguish a transaction for a $2.00 spring, or a $1000 arcade cabinet.
 As a result, it is likely that your favorite store is already responsible for collecting sales taxes in your state, even if they are not collecting it yet.
 The longer they wait, the more they owe in back-taxes, and businesses must pay those back-taxes even if they do not collect them.